allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

   * Members shall
     * Ask questions if they are unsure of what they need to do or how to do it
     * Listen to and consider ideas presented by others
-    * Give proper notice about any absences to lab meetings or changes they will make to the project itself.
+    * Give proper notice about any absences to lab meetings
+    * Give proper notice about intended changes to the project, itself

 * Unacceptable Conduct (U):
   * Members shall not
     * Leave messages unanswered for unacceptable lengths of time, thus disrupting effective collaboration and productivity.
 This extends to Email, Slack, Github, and any other mediums of communication.
-    * Disrespect the work and opinions of others or otherwise provide deconstructive criticism.
-Github threads, Slack channels, and any other platforms for discussing opinions and development are limited to professional discourse.
+    * Disrespect the work and opinions of others or otherwise provide deconstructive criticism
+    * Use Github threads, Slack channels, and any other platforms for discussing opinions and development in an unprofessional manner
-    * Refuse to complete work on sections of the project that they had said they would work on prior.
+    * Refuse to complete work on sections of the project that they had said they would work on prior

 ## Team Work